justinjordan/Meddle/docs/index.md

 * $variables [optional]
     * Associative array of values and/or callable functions.
 * $options [optional]
-    * Associative array of options
+    * Associative array of options.
+These will merge with options set in Meddle instance.

 ### Availablie Options